rixiobarrios/git-workflow-teams/README.md

 changes that have been added and saved.
 Using the `git checkout`, `git commit` (every git commit will generate and place a new commit on the current branch), `git merge`, and `git rebase` commands, and the provided examples for merging and rebasing, run the commands for both rebasing and merging and take note of the differences you find.
 - Pay special attention to the following:
-  - What does `merge down, rebase up` mean?
   - In plain English, what does `git merge` do to our history?
   - In plain English, what does `git rebase` do to our history?